quixotic120/SilentStepStick/docu/FAQ.md

 The SilentStepStick is hardware/pin compatible with StepStick and Pololu A4988 drivers.
 However the TMC2100 has different and more settings, which can be set via the CFG/MS pins.
 The TMC2100 config pins also know three states: low (GND), high (VIO) and open (unconnected).
+On the TMC2130 SPI is used for the configuration and so the controller board must have SPI on the CFG pins.

 ## Where can I find more information on the settings and operation modes?
-More information can be found in the [SilentStepStick schematics](https://github.com/watterott/SilentStepStick/tree/master/hardware) and [TMC2100 datasheet](http://www.trinamic.com/products/integrated-circuits/stepper-power-driver/tmc2100).
+More information can be found in the [SilentStepStick schematics](https://github.com/watterott/SilentStepStick/tree/master/hardware) and [TMC2100 datasheet](http://www.trinamic.com/products/integrated-circuits/stepper-power-driver/tmc2100) / [TMC2130 datasheet](http://www.trinamic.com/products/integrated-circuits/stepper-power-driver/tmc2130).
 For most cases the **1/16 stealthChop** mode (CFG1=open, CFG2=open, CFG3=open) is suitable.
 If you have problems like step losses then use the more powerful **1/16 spreadCycle** mode (CFG1=GND, CFG2=open, CFG3=open).